lewagon/dotfiles/01-Ruby/03-Iterators-Blocks/02-About-blocks/README.md

 # => '<a href="www.google.com">Google it</a>'
 ```

+You may need to know that to include a `"` symbol inside a string delimited by double quotes,
+you need to **escape** this character with an antislash: `\"`.

 ### Arguments with default value

 In ruby you can supply a default value for an argument.
 This means that if a value for the argument isn’t supplied, the default value will be used instead, e.g.: